mmp2/manifold-learning-examples/aspect-ratio.md

 <img width="700" height="300" alt="截屏2022-08-29 15 35 52" src="https://user-images.githubusercontent.com/91905313/187148724-467b6638-8f40-42da-8e77-dbb4e8ee5d9d.png">

-These manifolds all have *intrinsic dimension* $d=2$, because they are obtained by a transformation of a rectangle.
+These manifolds all have *intrinsic dimension* $d=2$, because they are obtained by a transformation of a rectangle, which is itself a 2 dimensional manifold.
 Even though they are 2 dimensional manifold, the torus and swiss roll live in $m=3$ coordinates, and we call $m$ the *embedding dimension*.
 Of course not all manifolds are obtained from rectangles.
 Qualitatively, we think of the aspect ratio of a manifold as the aspect ratio of the data, after the manifold is "unfolded" in $d$ dimensions.

 Most real data is not generated from rectangles, but most real data, when unfolded, has aspect ratio $>2$, in other words, not close to 1.
 The following examples illustrate how this affects the embeddings produced by different embedding algorithms.